+- ensure fittings and furniture of the Private Hire Vehicle are kept in a clean condition and well maintained and in every way fit and safe for public use;

+- provide facilities for the carriage of luggage safely and protected from damaging weather conditions.

+- 3.5 All vehicles must undertake and pass any further Test at the Appointed Test Station in accordance with Council policy (Arrangements for vehicle testing are entirely the responsibility of the Licensee).

-- 8. The licensee shall ensure that a daily vehicle check log is completed by the licensee or driver(s) of the vehicle at the beginning of each shift.
-The checks to be carried out are:
+- 3.6 A daily vehicle check log must be completed by the driver of the vehicle at the beginning of each shift.
+The checks to be carried out are as follows:

-- Lights and indicators.
+- Lights and indicators

-- Tyre tread and tyre condition.
+- Tyre condition, pressures and tread

-- Tyre pressures.

-- Wipers, Washers and Washer Fluid level.
+- Wipers, washers and washer fluid levels

-- Cleanliness inside and outside.
+- Cleanliness inside and out

-- Bodywork Acceptable, no dents or sharp edges.
+- Bodywork no dents or sharp edges

-- Licence plates present including internal plate facing inwards, visible to passengers.
+- Licence plates present and fixed in accordance with these conditions

+- Any internal discs on display and facing inwards so customers can see.

-- Door and bonnet sticks on display
+- Door and bonnet stickers on display

-- Tariff Sheet on display.
+- Tariff sheet in display

-- Horn working.
+- Horn in working order

-- 9. The licensee shall record this information and keep it in the vehicle at all times and make it available to an authorised officer upon their request.
+- 3.7 The Licensee shall record the above information and keep it in the vehicle at all times and make it available to an authorised officer upon request.

-- 10. No pages are to be removed from the book by the licensee or vehicle owner.